 We normally make individual warps for each project with various threading settings.
 When the warp is set in place and winded on beams, there is a process of threading the loom.
 Each yarn end has to be pulled through an individual heddle according to the setting chosen.

 Time spent handweaving depends on the thickness of yarns used – one meter of fabric could be made in a couple of hours, while it can take several days when using fine yarn.
 When the desired length of fabric has been produced it is taken off the loom and carefully inspected for quality purposes.
 All of our looms have been custom-made for our studio in order to meet the highest quality standards we demand.

-For individuals who love weaving, the process is a joyful one.
 As human beings we are used to finding comfort in cloth, wrapping our bodies in it for both reassurance and protection.
-Equally, as makers of cloth we understand the importance of it being made through a loving process, which recognises the deep significance and value of quality fabric in our lives.
-Cloth-making is an act of creation and, appropriately, it has been referred to historically as a metaphor for life and life making.
+Equally, as makers of cloth we understand the importance of it being made through a graceful process, which recognises the deep significance and value of quality fabric in our lives.
+Cloth-making is an act of creation and, appropriately, it has been referred to historically as a metaphor for life.
 One such reference we revere is in Wade Davis’s One River, which describes the people of Kogi and their relationship with weaving:

 “As they pass over the Earth, they weave a sacred cloak over the Great Mother, each journey like a thread…Even a person’s thoughts are like threads.
 The act of spinning is the act of thinking.
 The cloth they weave and the clothes they wear become their thoughts.”